dandln/TheEpicAudioStreamer/README.md

 ## Setting Up
 To run the bot, you will need to set up your own application and bot account on the [Discord Developer Portal](https://discord.com/developers/applications).
 If you already know how to do this, or already have a bot account that you want to use, feel free to skip ahead to ["Running the Bot"](#user-content-running-the-bot).
 1. Go to the [Applications](https://discord.com/developers/applications) section of the Discord Developer Portal, log in to your Discord account if you are not logged in already and click the button "New Application" in the top right corner.
-2. Enter a name for your application, which should be the same as the as the one you want your bot account to have, and click "Create".
+2. Enter a name for your application, which should be the same as the one you want your bot account to have, and click "Create".
 3. You can enter a description and upload an image for your application, this will be displayed when you invite your bot to your server.
 4. Select "Bot" from the settings sidebar, click "Add Bot" and acknowledge the warning with "Yes, do it!"
 5. Head to the "OAuth2" section in the settings sidebar, tick the "bot" checkbox in the "Scopes" panel.
 Scroll down and make sure the following Bot Permissions are selected: `View Channels`, `Send Messages`, `Embed Links`, `Read Message History`, `Connect`, `Speak`.